ycchen218/EDA-DRC-Prediction/README.md

 # DRC-Prediction
 ## Introduce
-This is a deep-learning-based model used to predict the location of DRC Violation.The predict location violate one of the rule as following:
+Design Rule Check (DRC) is an essential step in the electronic design automation (EDA) process, we proposed a deep-learning-based model used to predict the of DRC Violation hotspots.<br>

+## Violation Rule
+The predict location violate one of the rule as following:

 |  Violation Rule        | Violation Rule|Violation Rule|
 | :-------------: |:-------------:| :-----:|